terbo/sigmon/README.md

 The current stage of this code is due to change soon, but in its current form a few systems must be running to install Sigmon:

 * Server: Linux machine with mongo database and python
-* Sensors: Linux machine - these devices can range from low end Access Points with shell access and tcpdump, to nearly any macine with a wireless card capable of entering Monitor Mode, which is compatible with Aircrack.
+* Sensors: Linux machine equipped wireless card(s) capable of entering Monitor Mode, which are compatible with Aircrack The simplest script requires only sh and tcpdump, but the more robust python client requires the libpcap-dev library as well as the 'pcapy', 'impacket', and 'py_daemon' python modules.
 * Patience: A lot of stuff doesn't work and some results are incorrect

 A more detailed installation guide is in the file INSTALL.